JoshSJKim/FCC---FEDL---REACT/README.md

 ```

 - `ReactDOM.render()` method will render the specified component (JSX) to the page by specifying the `target node`
 - Use `document.getElementById()` method to select the target DOM node.
+(Make sure not to capitalize ID)
   - "There is a div with id='challenge-node' available for you to use"
     - This means that there is a `<div>` element in the index.html file with `id='challenge-node'`
       - `<div id='challenge-node'></div>`